bigtoga/Examples/Productivity/Excel/vlookup basics.md

 Tips on using it:

-## Tip #1: Format the data in the lookup sheet/table
+## Tip #1: Format the data in the lookup sheet/table so that "The search column" is the first column

+`vlookup` will give you an #NA error otherwise

+## Tip #2: Format the data in the lookup sheet/table

 Put "the values you want returned from `vlookup`" *to the right* of the "values you want to search for"